bbcmicrobit/micropython/README.md

 There is a Makefile provided that does some extra preprocessing of the source, which is needed only if you add new interned strings to qstrdefsport.h.
-The Makefile also includes some convenience targets.
+The Makefile also puts the resulting firmare at build/firmware.hex, and includes some convenience targets.

 How to use
 ==========

-Upon reset the display should briefly flash a "P" to indicate Python mode.
-Then you will have a REPL on the USB CDC serial port, with baudrate 115200.
+Upon reset you will have a REPL on the USB CDC serial port, with baudrate 115200 (eg picocom /dev/ttyACM0 -b 115200).

 Then try: